CAWaterBoardDataCenter/PFAS-Serum-Biomonitoring-/README.md

 •	Combined SPA 1 and SPA 2
 •	Data will not match the distribution of our actual summary stats, but the dataset is made up of reasonable numbers.

+This scrubbed, simulated dataset is PFASSerumData.csv.
+Scrambling affected everything except for serum levels in SPAs, which are still somewhat representative.